fsantanna-no/ce0-old/doc/memory.md

 # Memory management

-Values of recursive types, such as lists and trees, require dynamic memory allocation since their sizes are unbounded.
-They also grow and shrink during runtime since they typically represent complex data structures that evolve over time.
+Recursive data types, such as lists and trees, rely on dynamic memory allocation since they typically represent complex data structures that evolve over time.
-Finally, they are manipulated by different parts of the program, even outside the scope in which they were originally instantiated.
+They are also manipulated by different parts of the program, even outside the scope in which they are fisrt instantiated.
-These three characteristics, (a) dynamic allocation, (b) variable size and (c) scope portability, need to be addressed somehow.
+These two characteristics, dynamic allocation and scope portability, need to be managed by the language somehow.

-*Ce* approaches recursive types with algebraic data types with ownership semantics and scoped memory management.
+*Ce* approaches recursive data types with support for algebraic data types with ownership semantics and scoped memory management.
-Allocation is bound to the scope of the assignee, which is the owner of the value.
+Allocation is bound to the scope of the assignee, i.e. a destination variable, which is the owner of the value.
-A value has exactly one owner at any given time, which implies that recursive values can only form trees of ownerships (but not graphs with cycles or even generic DAGs).
+A value has exactly one owner at any given time.
 Deallocation occurs automatically when the scope of the owner terminates.
 Ownership can be transferred by reassigning the value to another assignee, which can live in another scope.
+Single ownership implies that recursive values can only form trees of ownerships, but not graphs with cycles or even generic DAGs.
 A value can also be shared with a pointer without transferring ownership, in which case generic graphs are possible.

 *Ce* ensures that deallocation occurs exactly once at the very moment when there are no more active pointers to the value.
-In particular the following cases must be prevented:
+In particular, *Ce* must prevent the following cases:

-- Memory leak: when a value cannot be referenced but is not deallocated and remains in memory.
+- Memory leaks: when a value cannot be reached but is not deallocated and remains in memory.
-- Dangling reference: when a value is deallocated but can still be referenced (aka. *use-after-free*).
+- Dangling references: when a value is deallocated but can still be reached (aka. *use-after-free*).
-- Double free: when a value is deallocated multiple times.
+- Double frees: when a value is deallocated multiple times.

 ## Basics

-In *Ce*, a new type declaration supports variants (subcases) with tuples:
+In *Ce*, a [new type](TODO) declaration supports variants (subcases) with
+tuples:

 ```
 type Character {